LesserEvil: History

 In April 2025, Hershey signed an agreement to acquire LesserEvil.
+This transaction was completed in November.

 Ingredients

 Carla Lalli Music, writing for Bon Appetit, dietician Wan Na Chun, speaking with Eat This, Not That, and dietician Mascha Davis speaking with Prevention noted the short list of ingredients for multiple popcorn products as a positive.

 Recognition

-In 2022 Prevention named their Sun Popper Sour Cream and Onion product as their Best Protein Puff and Good Housekeeping named them their Best Vegan Puffs.
+In 2022, Prevention named their Sun Popper Sour Cream and Onion product as their Best Protein Puff and Good Housekeeping named them their Best Vegan Puffs.
 In 2023, Self name the company's organic popcorn the best bagged popcorn.
 In 2024, the company's Homer’s Blend Organic Popcorn won the best popcorn award in Good Housekeeping’s Best Snack Awards.

-Controversies
+Controversies and litigation

-In 2023, LesserEvil was sued for misrepresenting its snacks as "healthier" than others.

-In 2025, Edward Coristine, the son of LesserEvil CEO Charles Coristine (and grandson of executed KGB officer Valery Martynov), began working with Tesla CEO Elon Musk's Department of Government Efficiency (DOGE).
-LesserEvil has distanced themselves from Edward Coristine following controversy over his activities at DOGE and in the private sector.
+False advertising lawsuit

+In March 2023, LesserEvil was named as a defendant in a proposed class-action lawsuit filed in the U.S. District Court for the Eastern District of California.
+The plaintiff alleged that the company's packaging and marketing misrepresented certain products as healthy alternatives and made other nutrition-related claims, while the products allegedly contained relatively high levels of saturated fat.
+The lawsuit asserted claims under California consumer-protection and false-advertising laws.

+In March 2025, a federal judge dismissed the claims challenging “healthier” as an implied nutrient-content claim, as well as a claim seeking injunctive relief, but allowed other false-advertising claims to proceed.